 Does The Police Report Automatically Go to Insurance In New York?

 The police will not automatically send the accident report to your insurance company.
-Your provider will become aware of your accident only when and if any of the drivers involved in the accident report it to file a claim.
+Your provider will become aware of your accident only when and if you or any of the drivers involved in the accident report it to file a claim.

 However, your insurance company can request a copy of the police accident report (form MV-104A) from the New York State Department of Motor Vehicles (DMV), a step that your insurer will take upon launching the claim process if you report the accident to the carrier.